BeameryHQ/ddd-ts/README.md

 const agg = new MyCustomAggregate({ foo: 'bar' });

-// This will register the Domain Event agg.foo = 'baz';
+// Using our code from above, this will register the Domain Event agg.foo = 'baz';

-// When we are ready to dispatch all Domain Events, we simply call:
+// When we are ready to dispatch all Domain Events for our Aggregate, simply call:
 DomainEventsBroker.dispatchAggregateEvents(agg);
 ```

 **When to dispatch events?** Whenever makes sense for your application.
 Generally, a good starting point is to follow the [unit-of-work][fowler-unit-of-work] pattern, dispatching relevant Aggregate events once persistance of that Aggregate has been successfully completed.
+At this point, the Aggregate will have enforced all _rule invariants_ which represent your domain and the new state will have been persisted.

 ## Examples